Vanakkam Chennai

 Vanakkam Chennai is a 2013 Indian Tamil-language romantic comedy film written and directed by Kiruthiga Udhayanidhi, in her debut.
-Produced by her husband Udhayanidhi Stalin of Red Giant Movies, the film stars Shiva and Priya Anand, while Santhanam and Rahul Ravindran portray supporting roles.
+Produced by her husband Udhayanidhi Stalin under Red Giant Movies, the film stars Shiva and Priya Anand, while Santhanam and Rahul Ravindran portray supporting roles.
 It revolves around two people who end up renting the same house due to a fraudulent real estate broker, and slowly fall in love.

-Filming for Vanakkam Chennai began in February 2013 and was nearly complete that July, taking place mostly in Chennai and Munnar.
+Filming for Vanakkam Chennai took place between February and July 2013, mostly in Chennai and Munnar.
 The music is scored by Anirudh Ravichander, cinematography was handled by Richard M. Nathan, and editing by T. S. Suresh.
 The film was released worldwide on 11 October 2013.

 Plot

 K. Madasamy alias Ajay, a youth from Theni, comes to Chennai to take up a job.
 Anjali Rajamohan, a photographer from London, is also in the city to capture South Indian culture on camera.
-The duo are deceived by Narayanan, a real estate broker who rents out unoccupied houses without informing the house owners.
+The duo is deceived by Narayanan, a real estate broker who rents out unoccupied houses without informing the house owners.
 Ajay and Anjali pay the rental money to Narayanan and end up signing the same house.
-Unable to find another house to rent, the duo decide to stay together, till they find Narayanan.
+Unable to find another house to rent, the duo decides to stay together till they find Narayanan.
 They squabble and argue a lot, but soon Ajay falls in love with Anjali.
-However, he does not reveal to her of his feelings.
+However, he does not reveal to her his feelings.
 After taking her on a trip to Theni, he realises that she does not reciprocate his feelings, leaving him depressed.

-Soon, Ajay tracks down Narayanan, who he met in a chance encounter earlier, where Ajay pockets Narayanan's address from his wallet, and blames him for the misery in his life, because it was Narayanan's trickery that brought them together and now, Ajay cannot live without her love.
+Soon, Ajay tracks down Narayanan, whom he met in a chance encounter earlier, where Ajay pockets Narayanan's address from his wallet, and blames him for the misery in his life, because it was Narayanan's trickery that brought them together and now, Ajay cannot live without her love.
 Narayanan decides to help Ajay and he visits the house, under the pretense of being Ajay's friend, Billa Senthil.
 He tries to make Anjali fall for Ajay.
 Anjali's fiancé, Deepak then gives Anjali a surprise visit, just as when she begins to enjoy Ajay's company.
 Narayanan continues to try to getting Ajay and Anjali together, with no success.